Using the ULAT for Remote Instruction

 HOW CAN WE USE THE ULAT WITHOUT THE PRESENCE OF A TRAINED LANGUAGE INSTUCTOR?

-the ULAT contains literally hundreds of instructional videos, many of which are interactive, providing the students with instruction similar to what they would receive if in a classroom setting.
+The ULAT contains literally hundreds of instructional videos, many of which are interactive, providing the students with instruction similar to what they would receive if in a classroom setting.
 Additionally, there are videos at the end of each oral test in which the test’s correct answers are provided.
-As for written tests, the correct answers are found at the end of each test.
+As for written tests, the location of the correct answers, intended only for teachers and parents, will be provided to you in the welcome e-mail you receive when you subscribe to the ULAT.
 Watch the video below to learn more:

 HOW CAN WE TRY OUT THE ULAT LESSONS?